Auditors

 Lincoln University, Cycle 4, 2012; Massey University, Cycle 5, 2013, University of Otago, Cycle 5, 2016.

-Dr Hamish Cochrane
+Dr Hamish Cochrane PhD, MSc, BSc, GradDip.
+Tchg

-- Director, Student Administration and Student Health
+- Director, Student Administration, Student Heath, and Accommodation

 Professor Lindsey Conner BSc, MSc (Dist), Dip.
 Tchg, PhD